 You should approach at a fairly low speed to give yourself time, taking regular observation to your right and into the lane you’re aiming for.

 Once you’re within the right-hand lane of the roundabout, stay in that lane and keep your speed steady until the exit.
-As you get near the road before the one you want to take, check your mirrors, particularly the left door mirror, then indicate left for your exit (marked S on the image).
+As you get near the road before the one you want to take, check your mirrors, particularly the left door mirror, then indicate left for your exit (marked at position S on the image).

 - signal right on the approach